 Way 2.
 Clone Windows 10 to even smaller SSD (easiest)

-Besides imaging, you can also use Disk Clone feature of this software to clone hard drive to SSD.
-If the new SSD does not have enough disk space to hold all the data on the original disk, you can also use System Clone feature to migrate only OS to smaller SSD.
-Thus other non-system data will remain on the old hard drive.
+Besides imaging, you can also use Disk Clone feature of this software to migrate hard drive to SSD.
+If the new SSD does not have enough disk space to hold all the data on the original disk, you can also use System Clone feature to migrate only Windows 10/11 OS to smaller SSD, thus other non-system data will remain on the old hard drive.

 The cloning features require Professional edition of AOMEI Backupper, here's a demo you can try out: